-The priority of FTN in working with communities is to restore the lives of vulnerable children.
+The priority of Follow The Need in working with communities is to restore the lives of vulnerable children.
 At the same time, we also address those underlying issues adversely impacting the well-being of the entire community.
 Once those issues are identified, we look for innovative solutions and programs to help that community achieve greater progress and prosperity.
 This not only helps boost the existing community, it brings hope and encouragement to the next generation that a brighter future is indeed possible.

 In general, we emphasize better education in the areas of economic development and sanitation habits by developing programs that can be easily duplicated and scaled to fit each situation.
 We don’t try to remake the existing cultural structure but try to build on what is already working.
-To paraphrase the old saying, we don’t want to tell them how to fish, but how to fish better.

 Although, initially, we focus on immediate physical needs – providing food, water, and medical care – we know the way to truly make a lasting change is to transform hearts by making Christ the cornerstone and foundation of their daily lives.
 To accomplish this goal, we strive to identify and train potential indigenous Christian men and women empowered by God’s Spirit who can take the baton and run with it.
 As we have discovered, establishing a cornerstone of godly leadership is the key to a strong foundation that a community can build upon.